n8n-io/n8n-docs/docs/integrations/builtin/credentials/activecampaign.md

 # ActiveCampaign credentials

-You can use these credentials to authenticate the following nodes with ActiveCampaign.
+You can use these credentials to authenticate the following nodes:

 - [ActiveCampaign](/integrations/builtin/app-nodes/n8n-nodes-base.activecampaign/)
 - [Active Campaign Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.activecampaigntrigger/)